thecapacity/CleaningData_CourseProj/CodeBook.md

 * An identifier of the subject who carried out the experiment.

+For more detailed information, please check out `features.txt` and `features_info.txt` for more information on the  features from the original data set.

 #### Collection Information:
 Using the phone's embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of **50Hz**.